Obesity in cats: A comprehensive overview

 The role of nutrition

 Not all cat foods are created equal.
-High-quality foods often contain fewer fillers and more essential nutrients, meaning cats need to eat less to feel full.
+High-quality food often contains fewer fillers and more essential nutrients, meaning cats need to eat less to feel full.
 This can reduce the risk of excessive calorie intake.

 Feeding intervals

-As already pointed out, cats benefit from several small meals throughout the day, rather than one or two large portions.
-This not only supports a healthy metabolism, but also prevents cats from becoming overly hungry and overeating.
+As previously mentioned, cats benefit from several small meals throughout the day, rather than one or two large portions.
+This not only supports a healthy metabolism but also prevents cats from becoming overly hungry and overeating.

 Importance of movement

-There is no denying that regular exercise is crucial to a cat's health and well-being.
-But how can we ensure our pets get enough exercise?
+It is undeniable that regular exercise is crucial for a cat's health and well-being.
+But how can we ensure that our pets get enough exercise?

 Creative toys